 Preparing for your appointment

-The ADA recommends that women with diabetes who become pregnant have an eye exam during the first trimester of pregnancy and be closely followed during the pregnancy and up to one year after giving birth.
+The ADA recommends that women with diabetes have an eye exam before becoming pregnant or during the first trimester of pregnancy and be closely followed during the pregnancy and up to one year after giving birth.
 Pregnancy can sometimes cause diabetic retinopathy to develop or worsen.

 Here's some information to help you get ready for your eye appointment.